symfony/symfony-docs/contributing/documentation/index.rst

 Contributing Documentation
 ==========================

-Documentation is as important as code.
-That's why Symfony dedicates a great amount of resources to document new features and to keep the rest of the documentation up-to-date.
+These short articles explain everything you need to contribute to the Symfony

-These short guides explain everything you need to contribute to the documentation:
+documentation:

 :doc:`The Contribution Process </contributing/documentation/overview>`
   Explains the steps to follow to contribute fixes and new contents.
 It's the